Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 08/2014
+	- Fixed amazing bug that made the Endgame Stats show every time the request key was released ignoring all laws of physics, common sense, and other stuff.
+Seriously, wtf.

 - 13/08/2014
 	- Added Gorge Spit accuracy back.
 	- Added some rounding to the options menu so people don't freak out about floating point precision.